-- UPDATE: Action #2: Call your representative to also support H.R.3. – the Elijah E. Cummings Lower Drug Costs Now Act and to thank-or-spank them about Rep. Jayapal’s letter to HHS Sec.
-Becerra.
+- Action #2: Call your representative to fight against Trump’s privatizing of Medicare and to support H.R.3. – the Elijah E. Cummings Lower Drug Costs Now Act .

 In May of 2021, four members of the U.S. House of Representatives (Reps.
 Mark Pocan, Bill Pascrell, Jr., Lloyd Doggett, and Katie Porter) sent a letter to Dept. of Health and Human Services Secretary Xavier Becerra expressing concern about Medicare Direct Contracting, and calling for an immediate freeze of the program.

-Action #1: Sign a petition to HHS Sec.
-Xavier Becerra and ask him to exercise his power to end this dangerous program.
+Action #1: The Biden administration has the power to stop this program in its tracks.
+Sign a petition to HHS Sec.
+Xavier Becerra and ask him to exercise his power to end this dangerous Medicare privatization program.